<< Click to Display Table of Contents >> Troubleshooting Widgets |

 By simply opening the developer tools' console (i.e, using F12 in Chrome) you will be taken directly to debugging breakpoints:

-Alternatively you may debug the Widget in the browser, either directly when using the Widget Editor or when it is already part of your Bizagi project, by follow these other instructions:
+Alternatively, you may debug the Widget in the browser, either directly when using the Widget Editor or when it is already part of your Bizagi project, by follow these instructions:

 1. Include at the end of your implementation file, a line having: